This page has been automatically translated. Please refer to the French version if needed.

 In principle, the import of meat, meat products, milk and milk products (cold cuts, cheese, yogurt, etc.) is prohibited.

-You must declare and present to customs the products of animal origin contained in your luggage and respect the applicable quantity thresholds.
+You must declare and present to customs the products of animal origin contained in your luggage.

 | Products concerned | Non-EU travelers (including the UK as of 1 January 2021) | Faroe Island and Greenland |